Akiflow

 Step 8: Regularly Review and Adjust

 Set aside time each week to review your planner and adjust as necessary.
 This could involve reassessing priorities or shifting tasks based on upcoming deadlines.
+Regular reviews help keep you on track and make sure that you're making progress toward your goals.

 Step 9: Stay Consistent